Zero-Tang/NoirVisor/src/svm_core/readme.md

 I/O Interceptions are mandatory in that I/O operations in Guest are not supposed to go to real hardwares.
 Instead, they should go to virtual appliances, which Host is supposed to emulate.
 Switch the world to the host so that host will be handling Guest's I/O.

 ### MSR Interception
-Like the `cpuid` instruction, Host can choose whether to intercept this instruction or not.
+Similar to the `cpuid` instruction, Host can choose whether to intercept this instruction or not.
 If the host does not intercept MSR-Related instructions, NoirVisor would handle them and masking certain operations (e.g: accessing the `EFER` MSR).
 Otherwise, NoirVisor would switch to the Host to handle the instructions.

 ### Shutdown Interception
 Usually, shutdown is induced by triple-fault.
 NoirVisor won't handle this interception itself.
 Switch to the host so the interception is transfered to the Host.